-For instance, if you have a 30 milliliter bottle with 1,500 milligrams of CBD, that equals out to 50 milligrams per milliliter.
-Using these dosing parameters, you can figure out how much CBD oil you should drop into the non-infused cream or topical, depending on the amount you plan to whip up.
+For instance, if you have a 30-milliliter bottle with 1,500 milligrams of CBD, that equals 50 milligrams per milliliter.
+Using these dosing parameters, you can figure out how much CBD oil you should drop into the non-infused cream or topical, depending on the amount you plan to make.

 Finding the most effective mixing ingredients that will properly mingle with CBD oil or CBD isolate is also important.
 A carrier oil, such as coconut oil, shea butter, CBD tincture, or isolate can also be mixed to create a therapeutic homemade topical.

 There are several recipes that will allow you to create your topical of choice.
 Here's the most common method:

 - Melt coconut oil or shea butter at 89 to 100 degrees Fahrenheit (32 to 38 degrees Celsius).